romashouckfamily/lab/syllabus/day1.md

 }
 ```

+## BREAK + Movement exercises

+## 5. [1 hour] Collaboration on Code of Conduct
+- We will review the Code of Conduct together to make sure we all understand the values and goals of this course.
+You can make suggestions for guidelines by submitting pull requests to my repository.
+Each person will submit one pull request that I will merge.
+### Steps:
+0. Sync your fork with my repo: https://help.github.com/en/articles/syncing-a-fork
+	* `git fetch upstream`
+	* `git checkout master`
+	* `git merge upstream/master`
+1. Make sure that the Code of Conduct file is open in your Sublime text editor
+2. Make a change to the file.
+You can suggest new guidelines.
+When we are all satisfied, add your name to the document in your text editor.
+Then, commit your changes: `git add` `git commit`
+*Make sure to put a good commit message!*
+3. Fetch any changes from my repo: https://help.github.com/en/articles/syncing-a-fork
+4. Then, push your changes to your remote origin: `git push origin master`
+5. Finally, submit a Pull Request to my repository.
+Congratulations, you've submitted your first PR!

 ## [optional] 7.
 Configure your bash profile to make use of shortcuts
 - Set up authentication to GitHub from Git: https://help.github.com/en/articles/set-up-git#next-steps-authenticating-with-github-from-git